 3 – Loonies and toonies

-To appreciate these two words, a brief history about them is needed.
+To appreciate these two words, a brief history of them is needed.
 The Canadian $1 bill was replaced with a $1 coin in 1987.
 An image of a common loon was on stamped the coin.
 This encouraged our animal-loving neighbors to refer to the coin as Loonie.
 In 1996, the Canadian $2 was also introduced, and the words “two” and “Loonie” became a single term, Toonie.

 Example – All I have on me is a loonie